evefancom/sdk-js/README.md

 # Evefan SDK for JavaScript

-Evefan SDK to manage events and query information
+Evefan SDK to manage events and query information.

 ## Installation